AndroCrunch/SocialGraphs10/index.md

 # Introduction

 Due to the recent **opioid crisis**, we decided to analyze the historical data for drug usage and assaults in San Francisco.
 We use the **SFPD dataset** as well as outside information about San Francisco and try to understand the phenomenon as well as the causes of the issue.
 First, we compare the instances of **drug arrests** and **assaults** over time and across districts and then try to forecast the trend of future patterns using **linear regression**.
-In addition, look for answers outside the dataset into external elements that could explain our findings.
+In addition, look for answers outside the dataset into external elements that could explain our findings as we found dataset doesn't present the full picture.